kevinchampion/isu_docs/isu_college/markdown/content-audience.md

 ## What are audiences?

-audiences are a **content type** that represent the audiences inside your college.
+Audiences are a **content type** that represent the audiences inside your college.

 Each audience created populates the Audience menu.